August 28th, 29th, and 30th, 2026 –$485

 My workshops are about seeing and capturing the world around us and not overly focused on the camera equipment.
 Therefore they are suited for anyone from a beginner to a serious amateur.
 Good photography is about vision, not about cameras.

-This workshop is limited to just six students to allow for one on one attention.
+This workshop is limited to just seven students to allow for one on one attention.
 A minimum of four is required.
 Lodging, meals, and transportation are not included.
 There is a $100 deposit to hold your spot.

 About Cameron